CoFH/cofh.github.io/docs/thermal-foundation/equipment/tools/pickaxes/index.md

 **[Pickaxes](https://minecraft.gamepedia.com/Pickaxe)** are tools in vanilla Minecraft.
-[Thermal Foundation](/docs/thermal-foundation/) adds a set of new pickaxes made of various metals.
+[Thermal Foundation](/docs/thermal-foundation/) adds a set of pickaxes made of various metals.